 Pursuant to §68.324, Responsible Parties assuming responsibility for products approved utilizing the SDoC process also assumed responsibility for maintaining a copy of the original and any revised/updated SDoCs on their website for ALL the products they assumed responsibility for, regardless of whether the product is still being produced.
 Should the new Responsible Party inform the ACTA that a copy of the SDoC is not available to the general public and accessible to the disabled community on a functional and reliable website that it maintains, and it needs the ACTA to maintain a copy of the original or revised/updated SDoC on the ACTA website, the new Responsible Party will be charged an additional posting fee per SDoC, pursuant to the ACTA Guidelines.

-Parties unfamiliar with RPC transfers should contact the ACTA Secretariat before filing a RPC transfer request.
+Parties unfamiliar with RPC transfers should contact the ACTA before filing an RPC transfer request.

-3.4 Maintenance of the ACTA Database

-An important responsibility of the ACTA is to maintain an accurate and up-to-date database of all Part 68 TTE and HAC-compliant ACS telephonic CPE.
-The information associated with a RPC is used by the FCC, U.S. Customs, and consumers and therefore must be accurate.
-The RPC is critical in establishing the connection between the responsible party and the telephone equipment stored in the database.

-3.4.1 Responsible Party Code (RPC) Data Validation
+Validate RPC Data Filing

 The Responsible Party or its Authorized Submitter (e.g., a TCB or independent lab) must annually validate an active RPC’s contact information including but not limited to RPC’s point(s) of contact, address(es), phone number(s), email address(es), and website URL.

-Requests for an RPC Data Validation can be submitted electronically through AOF, or by submission to the ACTA Secretariat using the Responsible Party Code Form in Appendix G. The annual fee for Data Validation via AOF is $125.00 (a discounted fee of $95.00 is available to Responsible Parties that file between November 1 and January 31 of the previous calendar year).
-Data Validation filing can only be done on a yearly basis.
-Responsible Parties are required to validate their data on a yearly basis regardless of whether any changes occurred.

-On an annual basis ACTA will provide the FCC a detailed report of validated and non-validated Responsible Parties.
+Responsible Parties are required to validate their data on an annual basis regardless of whether any changes occurred during the current calendar year.

+Responsible Parties cannot validate their data for more than one calendar year.
+Validation for the next calendar year begins on October 1st of the previous year.
+To incentivize timely participation, this filing type is discounted to $95.00 from October 1st to February 1st.
+However, an RPC can be validated at any time of the year.

+The RPC Data which must be validated, includes but is not limited to: RPC’s point(s) of contact, address(es), phone number(s), email address(es), and website URL.
+Updating the Company Name requires a “Transfer RPC” filing.

+RPCs that are updated will be noted by a “green check” to show that the RPC data have been validated and are accurate.

-3.4.2 Stabilized Maintenance Program
+Stabilized Maintenance Program

-Stabilized Maintenance refers to maintenance of and RPC that is not required on an annual basis as a part of the RPC Data Validation Program.
+A form of RPC data validation, Stabilized Maintenance refers to maintenance of and RPC that is not required on an annual basis as a part of the RPC Data Validation Program.
 A Stabilized RPC shall be validated and categorized as such one time and carry forward that distinction for the remaining life of the RPC.

 To qualify for such maintenance, the following eligibility criteria shall be met: